markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 164.73 130.92"><defs><style>.cls-1{fill:#39a6b2;}</style></defs><title>Asset 2</title><g id="Layer_2" data-name="Layer 2"><g id="Layer_2-2" data-name="Layer 2"><path class="cls-1" d="M163.69,109.93H99.88a.75.75,0,0,0-.69.69v2.6a2.92,2.92,0,0,1-3,3H68.67a3,3,0,0,1-3-3v-2.42a.73.73,0,0,0-.69-.69H1a1.12,1.12,0,0,0-1,1v10.58a9.25,9.25,0,0,0,9.19,9.19H155.54a9.26,9.26,0,0,0,9.19-9.19V111.15a1.16,1.16,0,0,0-1-1.22Z"/>
 ```

 How is it possible for something to look so familiar yet so confusing?!
 This looks kind of like HTML, doesn't it?
 But it's actually called [XML](https://developer.mozilla.org/en-US/docs/Web/XML/XML_introduction), which is like a cousin to HTML.
-Unlike PNGs or JPGs, which are made up of pixels, SVGs are defined as scalable shapes under the hood (the `<path>` tags you see in the XML).
+Unlike PNGs or JPGs, which are made up of pixels, SVGs (or Scalable Vector Graphics) are defined as a series of points and lines (the `<path>` tags you see in the XML) that are filled in with color.
 This means the SVG image could accommodate basically any screen size and not lose quality.
 So SVGs are perfect for things like icons and logos.

 In the Step 1 `<div>`, add the following `<img>` tag: